Looking to figure out how to choose a good coconut oil? You’re not alone.

 Unrefined Coconut Oil

-Coconut oil processed this way contains special little treats know as phytonutrients and polyphenols.
+Coconut oil processed this way contains phytonutrients and polyphenols.
 Unfortunately, these are lost in the refining process, so they are exclusive to unrefined coconut oil.
-Phytonutrients and polyphenols have antioxidant, antibiotic, cancer-preventative, anti-inflammatory and other tissue-supportive and tissue-protective properties (all of which I definitely need more of in my life.)
+Phytonutrients and polyphenols have antioxidant, antibiotic, cancer-preventative, anti-inflammatory and other tissue-supportive and tissue-protective properties.

 Coconut oils that are unrefined are typically designated by the terms “virgin,” “cold pressed,” “raw,” or “extra virgin.”
 You may be wondering what the heck the difference is between all of these labels.
 In short, diddly-squat.
 There is no industry standard that regulates the use of these terms like there is for the olive oil industry.

-While most manufacturers will tell you their own extraction methods as superior – in my research, wet milling seems to produce the highest quality coconut oil with the most nutrient-density.
-This does not make other methods “bad” or unacceptable, and generally all refined and unrefined coconut oils are a stable cooking source that contain beneficial medium-chain fatty acids.
+While most manufacturers will tell you their own extraction methods as superior, in my research, wet milling seems to produce the highest quality coconut oil with the most nutrient-density.
+This does not make other methods bad, and generally all refined and unrefined coconut oils are a stable cooking source that contain beneficial medium-chain fatty acids.

-Because this product is missing the most valuable feature of coconut oil, it’s best to avoid cooking with any products marketed as “liquid” coconut oil.
-I highly recommend sticking real, whole coconut oil when putting it to one of its many uses in your home.
+Because this product is missing the most valuable feature of coconut oil, it’s best to avoid cooking with any products marketed as liquid coconut oil.

 How to Choose a Good Coconut Oil: The Brands

 Once you’ve chosen the type of coconut oil that works best for you and your needs, the next step knowing how to choose a good coconut oil is finding the right brand.
-There are many high-quality brands that currently exist on the market – finding them takes just a bit of Google research prior to making a purchase.
+The good news is, there are many high-quality brands that currently exist on the market.

-As a general rule of thumb – certified organic means that pesticides and fertilizers were not used on the coconut palms that produced the coconut oil.
-While certified organic is generally a good thing, it’s important to remember that the USDA certified organic label is extremely costly – especially for smaller businesses.
+As a general rule of thumb, “certified organic” means pesticides and fertilizers were not used on the coconut palms that produced the coconut oil.
+While certified organic is generally a good thing, it’s important to remember that the USDA certified organic label is extremely costly, especially for smaller businesses.
 Some companies offer non-certified pure coconut oil that is still produced without pesticides or fertilizers to keep prices low.

-- Unrefined (or “virgin”) coconut oil, which can also be designated as “extra virgin”, “raw” or “cold-pressed” will pack a powerful punch of MCTs, nutrients and antioxidants, giving you the biggest bang for your spoonful.
-I highly recommend this kind as the best option, especially for those using coconut oil to help remedy skin issues or for antimicrobial uses in the gut.
+- Unrefined (or “virgin”) coconut oil, which can also be designated as “extra virgin”, “raw” or “cold-pressed” will pack a powerful punch of MCTs, nutrients, and antioxidants, giving you the biggest bang for your spoonful.
+I highly recommend this kind as it’s the best and most nutrient-dense option.

 - Refined coconut oil should be mechanically or physically extracted, and will typically have the designation “expeller pressed” or “pure.”
 Avoid any and all refined coconut oils that are hydrogenated or partially hydrogenated, or use harsh chemical solvents or additives.
 This is a good option for those who dislike the flavor of coconut or are on a limited budget.